-Traditionally, many businesses have managed with only a few regional warehouses and distribution centers serving wide geographical areas.
+Traditionally, many businesses have managed with only a few regional warehouses and distribution centres serving wide geographical areas.
 However, largely due to the Amazon Effect, customers now expect same- or next-day deliveries.
-This means that businesses have had to put fulfillment centers all over the country to achieve the proximity necessary for these new demands.
+This means that businesses have had to put fulfilment centres all over the country to achieve the proximity necessary for these new demands.
 Furthermore, this is no longer exclusively a B2C challenge.
 Increasingly, B2B businesses are also feeling the pinch of delivery-speed pressures.

 Three steps to get started with demand forecasting

 Here are three simple steps to help you establish good supply chain planning strategies and demand forecasting best practices:

 - Let demand forecasting be what it is.

 Demand forecasting is an important backbone in the supply chain planning process and underpins a lot of other processes.
 It can therefore be tempting for businesses to let demand forecasting become a catch-all practice that is bent and wedged in to support various other supply chain planning functions.

 When used properly, demand forecasting has clear purpose: it predicts what, how much, and when customers will purchase.
 Other supply chain functions – like S&OP, inventory optimisation, and response and supply planning – deliver complementary capabilities within an integrated business planning system.
 If these tools are used for the specific functions they’ve been designed for, demand forecasting tools can get on with what they do best.

 - Demand forecasting software loves data, data, and more data.